Covid-19: PM Modi announces special economic package worth Rs 20 lakh crore

 Prime Minister Narendra Modi on Tuesday announced a special economic package of Rs 20 lakh crore in view of the nationwide lockdown imposed since March 25 to combat the coronavirus outbreak.
 He said this package, advanced for the Aatmanirbhar Bharat Abhiyan, or self-reliant India scheme, will make India self-sufficient.

 “The package worth Rs 20 lakh crore is 10% of India’s GDP [Gross Domestic Product],” Modi said in an address to the country.
+This package also includes the government’s recent announcements to support some key sectors as well as recent measures rolled out by the Reserve Bank of India.
 “In this package, land, labour, liquidity and law have been emphasised.”
 He said the package is meant for micro, small and medium enterprises, for farmers, labourers and businesses.

 Modi said Finance Minister Nirmala Sitharaman will announce details of the special economic package from Wednesday.
 The government had in March announced a relief package of Rs 1.7 lakh crore for the poor, but this was criticised as inadequate.